-The combination of guaifenesin and phenylephrine is used to treat stuffy nose and sinus congestion, and to reduce chest congestion caused by the common cold or flu.
+Guaifenesin and hydrocodone is used to treat cough and reduce chest congestion caused by the common cold, flu, or allergies.

-Guaifenesin and phenylephrine may also be used for other purposes not listed in this medication guide.
+Guaifenesin and hydrocodone may also be used for other purposes not listed in this medication guide.

-If you have any of these conditions, you may not be able to use this medication, or you may need a dosage adjustment or special tests during treatment.FDA pregnancy category C. This medication may be harmful to an unborn baby.
+If you have any of these conditions, you may not be able to take guaifenesin and hydrocodone, or you may need a dose adjustment or special tests during treatment.FDA pregnancy category C. This medication may be harmful to an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.
-This medication passes into breast milk and could harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
-This medication may be harmful to an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant during treatment.
+Guaifenesin and hydrocodone passes into breast milk and may be harmful to a nursing baby.
+Do not take guaifenesin and hydrocodone without telling your doctor if you are breast-feeding a baby.

 Seek emergency medical attention if you think you have used too much of this medicine.

-Avoid drinking alcohol while you are taking this medicine.
-Do not use any other over-the-counter cough, cold, allergy, or sleep medication without first asking your doctor or pharmacist.
-If you take certain products together you may accidentally take too much of one or more types of medicine.
-Read the label of any other medicine you are using to see if it contains an antihistamine, decongestant, or cough suppressant.
+Do not take other over-the-counter cough, cold, allergy, pain, or sleep medications without first asking your doctor or pharmacist.
+Guaifenesin is contained in many medicines available over the counter.
+If you take certain products together you may accidentally take too much guaifenesin.
+Read the label of any other medicine you are using to see if it contains guaifenesin.

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
-Stop using this medication and call your doctor at once if you have any of these serious side effects:
+Stop using this medication and call your doctor at once if you have a serious side effect such as:

 Less serious side effects may include:

-antidepressants such as amitriptyline (Elavil), clomipramine (Anafranil), imipramine (Janimine, Tofranil), and others.
+antidepressants such as amitriptyline (Elavil, Etrafon), clomipramine (Anafranil), imipramine (Janimine, Tofranil), and others;

-This is not a complete list and there may be other drugs that can interact with guaifenesin and phenylephrine.
+This list is not complete and there may be other drugs that can interact with guaifenesin and hydrocodone.
 Tell your doctor about all the prescription and over-the-counter medications you use.
 This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
 Do not start using a new medication without telling your doctor.
-Keep a list with you of all the medicines you use and show this list to any doctor or other healthcare provider who treats you.

 - Every effort has been made to ensure that the information provided by Cerner Multum, Inc. ('Multum') is accurate, up-to-date, and complete, but no guarantee is made to that effect.
 Drug information contained herein may be time sensitive.
 Multum information has been compiled for use by healthcare practitioners and consumers in the United States and therefore Multum does not warrant that uses outside of the United States are appropriate, unless specifically indicated otherwise.
 Multum's drug information does not endorse drugs, diagnose patients or recommend therapy.
 Multum's drug information is an informational resource designed to assist licensed healthcare practitioners in caring for their patients and/or to serve consumers viewing this service as a supplement to, and not a substitute for, the expertise, skill, knowledge and judgment of healthcare practitioners.
 The absence of a warning for a given drug or drug combination in no way should be construed to indicate that the drug or drug combination is safe, effective or appropriate for any given patient.
 Multum does not assume any responsibility for any aspect of healthcare administered with the aid of information Multum provides.
 The information contained herein is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
 If you have questions about the drugs you are taking, check with your doctor, nurse or pharmacist.